 First, before I get in trouble with all the animal rights groups, let me state that I have never boiled a frog myself.
-Second, what in the heck does this does this have to do with your business?
+Second, what in the heck does this have to do with your business?

 If you have not heard the story of boiling a frog before, it goes something like this.
-If you drop a frog in a pot of warm water, the frog will be perfectly comfortable and relax since this is their natural habitat.
+If you drop a frog in a pot of warm water, the frog will be perfectly comfortable and relax since this is its natural habitat.
 Then, if you slowly start to increase the temperature, just a degree or two at a time, the frog will never realize the difference and try to jump out.
 That is until it is too late and the frog boils.

 What does this have to do with your business?

 A little on the gruesome side, but I have worked with many businesses that are in this exact situation.
 When you first launch your new product, you are scrambling just to get it to market and make those first few sales.
 Everybody involved is in pure survival mode at that point.
 Hopefully, your product takes off, everybody loves it and the sales start to multiply.

 At this point, your team is having a blast.
 The sales are multiplying, revenue is increasing and the new ping pong table in the break room is a hit.
 During this phase of growth, your business is largely running on sheer willpower.
 A customer wants something out of the ordinary – no problem.
 It may take an all-nighter and some extra effort, but you make it happen.